dingxiong/dingxiong.github.io/_posts/2024-05-16-postgres-getting-started.md

 The code is
 [here](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/backend/utils/misc/guc.c#L405).
-It is funny that all of them are kept, but just all except the last one have `ignore=True`.
+It is funny that all of them are kept, but all except the last one have `ignore=True`.

 ## binary file